 In the Spring of 2016 I took a leap of faith and launched The Travelling Tikki.

-For almost two years we had the ride of our lives, trading at food and farmers markets in and around London, catering for private parties and corporate events, hosting supper clubs and delivering dinners locally.
-Our proudest moments were being invited to cook in Angela Hartnett’s kitchen at the London Evening Standard Night Market, and catering for two of Tesla’s launch events - still starry eyed about these!
+For almost two years my band of helpers and I had the ride of our lives, trading at food and farmers markets in and around London, catering for private parties and corporate events, hosting supper clubs and delivering dinners locally.
+My proudest moments were being invited to cook in Angela Hartnett’s kitchen at the London Evening Standard Night Market, and catering for two of Tesla’s launch events - still starry eyed about these!

-I then decided (a very difficult decision!) to return to my digital marketing career to give us a better work-life balance and stability (boring much? 😃).
-When the pandemic hit, I was furloughed, and I decided to seize the day and return to my first love.
-I launched Saturdays with Tikki, a supper club experience delivered in traditional Indian dabbas, a Dabba Club if you will, in lovely Bookham in Surrey.
-The response was phenomenal, for which I am equally grateful and ecstatic!
+I then decided (a very difficult decision!) to return to my corporate career to give myself better work-life balance and stability (boring much?).
+When the pandemic hit, I was furloughed, and I decided to seize the day and return to what I loved doing.
+I launched Saturdays with Tikki, a supper club experience delivered in traditional Indian dabbas, a Dabba Club if you will, in Bookham, Surrey.
+The response was phenomenal, for which I am equally grateful and ecstatic.